 Now, run the program and when you click on the Display Author button, only the names of authors will be displayed, as shown in Figure 27.3 below:

-and when you click on the Display Book Title button, only the book titles will be displayed, as shown in Figure 27.4 below:
+When you click on the Display Book Title button, only the book titles will be displayed, as shown in Figure 27.4 below:

 Lastly, click on the Display All button and all the information will be displayed, as shown in Figure 27.5 below: